-Blood in the semen, called hematospermia, is blood that is either too small to be seen (microscopic) or visible in the ejaculation fluid.
+Blood in the semen is called hematospermia.
+It may be in amounts too small to be seen except with a microscope, or it may be visible in the ejaculation fluid.

-Blood in the semen is usually caused by inflammation of the seminal vesicles.
-It may also be caused by:
+Blood in the semen may also be caused by:

 Always call your doctor if you notice any blood in your semen.